rajanssi/minipl-interpreter/documentation/accounting.md

 28.1 - Worked on scanner, it now reads string literals to tokens - 2h

 4.2  - Worked some more on scanner and improved project layout - 2h

+6.2  - Worked some more on scanner - 1h